GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/train/README.md

 ### Individual Training Manager
 #### Config loader
-This logical block training configurations from files stored in `framework/toTrain/`.
+This logical block loads training configurations from files stored in `framework/toTrain/`.
 For each file, the environment will perform a neural network training based on the specified rules and using the dataset stored in the `final-dataset` shared volume.

 If the configuration file is directly in this path it will be treated as an individual training; whereas if the file is in a subdirectory (with more other files) the hole subdirectory will be treated as a K-fold training scenario.